sahanruwantha/PDSA_ASSIGNMENT/README.md

 ## 3.3.7.
 Screenshot of the Normalized DB Table Structure used for this Game Option

-*Note: No database structure is provided in the given code.*

 ## 3.3.8.
 Compare the Shortest path identifying algorithms (logic/complexity, which scenarios are best to use it, etc.)

-*Note: The provided code only implements Dijkstra's algorithm for finding the shortest path.*

 # 3.4.
 Remember the Value Index